 The Company adopted IFRS 15, as of January 1, 2018, using the modified retrospective transition method, which involves not restating periods prior to the date of initial application.
-The application of IFRS 15 required no adjustment to the Company's interim financial statements for the three and nine months ended September 30, 2018, as the amount and timing of substantially all of its revenues is, and will continue to be, recognized at a point in time.
+The application of IFRS 15 required no change in amounts recognized in the Company's consolidated financial statements for the year ended December 31, 2018, as the amount and timing of substantially all of its revenues is, and will continue to be, recognized at a point in time.
+Disclosures required by IFRS 15 have been included in the financial statements.